-Relief for double taxation
+Relief for double taxation provided in Finland

-- The taxpayer has less taxable income in Finland than in the foreign county
+- the taxpayer has less taxable income in Finland than in the foreign county

-Example: For tax year 2014, the taxpayer has €5,000 of foreign income and the country of source has collected €1,500 income tax on it.
-Under Finnish rules, the tax on the €5,000 would have been €1,300.
-In this example, the tax paid abroad is higher than the Finnish tax, so the credit in Finland is only €1,300 and the difference of €200 is not credited, but it can be used later during the five following years for any taxes payable on foreign income of the same type or source.
-Unused credits are used in chronological order.
+Example: In 2010, you received €5,000 of foreign income, and the country of source collected €1,500 in income tax on it.
+The Finnish tax on your income is €1,300.
+The tax you paid abroad is higher than the Finnish tax, so the credit in Finland is only €1,300.
+The difference of €200 can be credited later during the following five years from any taxes payable on foreign-sourced income of the same income type or income source.
+Unused credit amounts are credited in chronological order.

 Double taxation is usually eliminated by means of the credit method.
 The exemption method is only used if required by tax treaty.

 Foreign income credited by the exemption method is not included in the corporate entity’s total taxable income.
 In general, this means that corporation cannot deduct any expenses or interest payments related to the production of this income.
 However, expenses and interest payments related to tax-exempt dividend income can be deducted.